 To make these Maple Candied Apples, you’ll heat maple syrup and sugar together with soft apple cider until the deep and resonant aroma of toffee develops.
 Then dip the apples into the hot sugar.
-As it cools, you’ll have all the rich flavor of maple and apple blended together – no dyes, no flavorings and nothing artificial.
+As it cools, you’ll have all the rich flavor of maple and apple blended together – no dyes, no flavorings, and nothing artificial.

-Maple Candied Apples
+Maple Candied Apples Recipe

 - Wash and dry the apples.
 Remove the stems of the apples, and then insert a dowel or stick into the stem end.
 Line a cookie sheet with waxed paper, and rub it well with olive or coconut oil.